Skip to Content

 In addition to that, X2 protects the middle area after sliding down from the offensive team’s backcourt.

-Moreover, X3 continues to cover the ball side wing area looking to intercept any potential passes near that area.
+Moreover, X3 continues to cover the ball side wing area, looking to intercept any potential passes near that area.
 Finally, X5 continues to protect the basket.

 In essence, X3 and X4 set a trap near the wing area while X1 slides down slightly from the previous diagram to occupy space near the extended slot area.

 X1 could also possibly intercept a pass that is thrown back to 1 if that were to occur.
-Additionally, X2 slides down from the previous diagram to occupy the the high post area.
+Additionally, X2 slides down from the previous diagram to occupy the high post area.

 X2 could also potentially intercept a pass thrown to 4 or perhaps even deflect a skip pass thrown cross court with 2 as the recipient.